wheelnext/pep_xxx_wheel_variants/docs/prior-art.md

 This usage of an index for resolution instead of a filename means that the filename need not contain any meaningful information about a package.
 Any information in the filename aside from name uniqueness is purely for human convenience.
-This is a very useful property for any attetmpt to encode arbitrary metadata, because it allows metadata to expand beyond the limits imposed by filename length.
+This is a very useful property for any attempt to encode arbitrary metadata, because it allows metadata to expand beyond the limits imposed by filename length.
 In comparison, tools that use PEP [503](https://peps.python.org/pep-0503/)/[691](https://peps.python.org/pep-0691/)